Dry Dog Food Versus Canned Dog Food — The Great Debate

 The original dog food bag is considered the best storage vessel by almost every manufacturer.
 Most recommend keeping that bag inside a dog food storage container that can be sealed with a lid.
 The bag was designed to keep moisture out and vitamins in.
 Many people like to pour the food into a plastic tub of some kind.
 If you want to empty the bag, be sure the plastic container you pick is FDA-approved food-grade plastic, not just any garbage can.
 Wash and dry any container before you put in a new bag of food to eliminate any remnants of the previous bag that may have gotten old.
 Watch out for a dog hesitating or refusing to eat: the food may be rancid.

 There is no one “best” dog food—in fact there are more excellent ones all the time.
 Here are just a few of the names of manufacturers of high-quality dog foods—most make canned and dry foods:

 Study the dog food ingredients, pick the one you like and try any of the foods to find one your dog likes.
 Try a food for a few weeks, and if you have a dog who is healthy but just isn’t looking terrific, try your second choice for a while.
-Any of the foods utilizing safe, nutritious ingredients is a great choice.
+Keep in mind that as your dog ages, their nutritional needs may change.
+But in general, any food utilizing safe, nutritious ingredients is a great choice.